The title "refuse refuse",

 "random rubbish dumping shows lack of awareness of its bad effects."

-That is the person who is throwing rubbish at random does not know about the damage caused to human health and to the planet as a result.
+That is the person who is throwing rubbish at random (regardless of his or her colour or nationality) does not know about the damage caused to human health and to the planet as a result.
 He is probably not aware that s/he drinks plastic everyday as a consequence.
-I mean look at the sign itself; it rises a number of questions.
+Look at the sign itself; it rises a number of questions.

 Cheers